StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 To uninstall the AAD StackPack, simply press the UNINSTALL button.
 No other actions need to be taken.

 ## Release Notes

-Release notes for the AAD StackPack are given below.

-Note that from StackState release v4.3 the AAD is configured, installed and upgraded as a part of StackState standard installation, therefore AAD Kubernetes service releases are no longer mentioned below.

 **Autonomous Anomaly Detector StackPack v0.9.2 \(02-04-2021\)**